HPE-Legobricks/cal-eStore/README.md

 Our prototype, which we named Cal eStore, serves as an end to end application catering to authorized users and administrative users.
-The prototype features all computing hardware, software, and related services from pre-established state contracts and allows users to compare and buy products, as well as track and review their orders.
+The prototype features sample computing hardware, software, and related services from pre-established state contracts and allows users to compare and buy products, as well as track and review their orders.
 The prototype permits administrative users to publish and update hardware, software and service